howzat/howzat.github.io/index.rst

   scala> get(9) res1:Any = 9 // return type is Any
   scala> get("Foo") res2: Any = Foo // return type is also Any

-In Scala this is analogous to walking up the down escalator; we've just rolled type safety out the passenger door.
+In Scala this is analogous to walking up the down escalator; we just rolled type safety out the passenger door.
 This is a bad thing.
 Our example compiles because 'Any' is at the root of `Scala's type hierarchy
 <http://docs.scala-lang.org/tutorials/tour/unified-types.html>`_ , all other